 Catecholamines Urine Test

-This test measures Catecholamine levels in a 24 hour urine sample.
-Catecholamines are hormones which increase when a person is under physical or emotional stress.
-This test looks at the 3 primary Catecholamines which are Dopamine, Epinephrine (Adrenaline) and Norepinephrine.
-The release of Catecholamines into the blood has a number of effects including increased energy, dilated pupils, increased blood pressure, increased heart rate and heightened metabolism.
+This test measures Catecholamine levels in a 24-hour urine sample.
+Catecholamines are hormones that increase when a person is under physical or emotional stress.
+This test looks at the 3 primary Catecholamines which are Dopamine, Epinephrine (Adrenaline), and Norepinephrine.
+The release of Catecholamines into the blood has a number of effects including increased energy, dilated pupils, increased blood pressure, increased heart rate, and heightened metabolism.
 Typically, once the source of the stress has passed, Catecholamines are quickly metabolized and removed from the body through the urine.
-Catecholamine levels are normally low but they can be elevated by hormone producing tumors known as Pheochromocytomas and Paragangliomas.
-While these types of tumors are typically benign, the excess hormones they produce can cause hypertension, severe headaches, anxiety, sweating, nausea, rapid heartbeat and tingling in the hands and feet.
-If left untreated, they can result in kidney damage, heart disease and an increased risk of heart attack or stroke.
+Catecholamine levels are normally low but they can be elevated by hormone-producing tumors known as Pheochromocytomas and Paragangliomas.
+While these types of tumors are typically benign, the excess hormones they produce can cause hypertension, severe headaches, anxiety, sweating, nausea, rapid heartbeat, and tingling in the hands and feet.
+If left untreated, they can result in kidney damage, heart disease, and an increased risk of heart attack or stroke.

 Note: Result turn around times are an estimate and are not guaranteed.
 Our reference lab may need additional time due to weather, holidays, confirmation/repeat testing, or equipment maintenance.

 Avoid stress.
 Many drugs (reserpine and α-methyldopa, levodopa, monoamine oxidase inhibitors, and sympathomimetic amines) may interfere and should be discontinued two weeks prior to specimen collection.
+Consult your prescribing physician before discontinuing any medication.
 Nose drops, sinus and cough medicines, bronchodilators and appetite suppressants, α2-agonists, calcium channel blockers, converting enzyme inhibitors, bromocriptine, phenothiazine, tricyclic antidepressants, α- and β-blockers, and labetalol may interfere.
-Mandelamine® interferes, but thiazides do not.
-Caffeine products should be avoided before and during collection.
-Increased intracranial pressure and clonidine withdrawal can cause false-positive results1.
-Avoid alcohol, coffee, tea, tobacco (including use of nicotine patch), bananas, citrus fruits and strenuous exercise prior to collection.
+Mandelamine interferes, but thiazides do not.
+Common antihypertensives (diuretics, ACE Inhibitors, calcium channel blockers, alpha, and beta-blockers) cause minimal or no interference.
+Increased intracranial pressure and clonidine withdrawal can cause false-positive results.
+Avoid alcohol, coffee, tea, tobacco, and strenuous exercise prior to collection.